takizuka/polaris/polaris.shopify.com/content/components/selection-and-input/legacy-filters.md

 ---
-title: Filters
+title: LegacyFilters
-description: Filters is a composite component that filters the items of a list or table.
+description: LegacyFilters is a composite component that filters the items of a list or table.
 category: Selection and input
 keywords:
   - filters